The baby name Alaric combines familiar sounds and old school roots for a name that’s surprisingly at-home in the twenty-first century.

 Thanks to Charlotte Vera for suggesting our Baby Name of the Day, and Nicole for requesting the update.

-Alaric is Goth.
 Not the dark eyeliner, Siouxie Sioux Goth.
 Nope, we’re talking the havoc-making, Rome-sacking Visigoths.

-Alaric I ruled the Visigoths early in the fifth century, establishing a new royal line and invading the Eternal City in 410.
-He was a big deal back then, and you’ll find references to him in art and literature through the ages.
+Alaric I ruled the Visigoths early in the fifth century, establishing a new royal line and invading the Eternal City of Rome in the year 410.

 Alaric II came along a few decades later, in 485.
 In between the two Alarics, Gesalec, Sigarec, Wallia and Thorismund held the throne, among others.